pokt-network/governance/constitution/constitution.md

 8.2.
 No Constitution amended to modify clauses or definitions marked with a ‡ will be accepted under any circumstance except per 8.6.

 8.3.
-Constitutions amended to introduce a ‡ will be accepted if they have first received Supermajority Approval by way of a Signaling Vote as part of the PIP process.
+Constitutions amended to introduce a ‡ will be accepted if they have first received Supermajority Approval in the PIP process.

 8.4.
-No Constitution amended to modify clauses or definitions marked with a †, or to introduce a †, will be accepted unless the proposed amendment has first received Supermajority Approval by way of a Signaling Vote as part of the PIP process.
+No Constitution amended to modify clauses or definitions marked with a †, or to introduce a †, will be accepted unless the proposed amendment has first received Supermajority Approval in the PIP process.

 #### Undo